The core ingredients of a successful SaaS marketing plan includes the following:

 - Monthly Recurring Income: Tracks new sales, upsells, upgrades, renewals, and churn on a monthly basis.

-- Customer Acquisition Costs: This measures the amount of money a company burns to acquire a new customer𑁋for a comprehensive guide on Customer Acquisition Costs, read this.
+- Customer Acquisition Costs: This measures the amount of money a company burns to acquire a new customer for a comprehensive guide on Customer Acquisition Costs and ACOS.

 Implementing Your SaaS Marketing Plan